JimmyClinton/modeling-systems-governed-by-pdes-in-simulink/README.md

 specifications, and all assumptions are stated in the following discussion regarding levels of modeling fidelity.

+## Structural Modeling

+The structural system example is located in the "structure" directory.
+The live script details the process of building a wing spare finite element model, reducing the order, and importing it into Simulink.

+## Thermal Modeling

 The plant in this system is the thermal dynamics of the heat-generating CPU and the heat-dissipating heat sink.
 These dynamics are modeled by a finite element formulation of the heat equation on the 3D geometry.
 The geometry, meshing, and discretization in this example are done using MATLAB’s PDE